amanjeetsingh150/CoroutinesRx/README.md

 <H2>Performace comparison</H2>
 The performance comparison is done by performing same kind of operations with coroutines and Rx both.
 By using 2 different number of data set first with 10,000 iterations and then with 100,000 iterations.
 The operation is analogy of n number of data set on which you do some operations like flatmapping the result to get shows result and further adding to list.
 <ul>
-<li>RxJava: The change in memory is shown belown in both case.
+<li>The change in memory is shown belown in both case.
 The operation on the data with Rx can be seen <a href = "https://github.com/amanjeetsingh150/CoroutinesRx/blob/master/app/src/main/java/com/developers/coroutinesrx/performance/PerformanceViewModel.kt#L32">here</a> and coroutines is <a href = "https://github.com/amanjeetsingh150/CoroutinesRx/blob/master/app/src/main/java/com/developers/coroutinesrx/performance/PerformanceViewModel.kt#L55">here</a>:<br><br>
 <b>10,000 iterations</b>
 <table>
 <tr>